dandevri/website/posts/guides/public-speaking.md

 ## Preparing a talk
 There are two aspects to preparing a talk: the content and the presentation.
 First think about what you want to say not how to present the material.

+How you prepare is very personal, this is just what works for me.

+> What is something only you can talk about?

 Creating and giving a talk is a massive commitment and time investment.
 Not to mention the research, content preparation and traveling time.

+People will forget most things you've said.
+Make the talk around one central idea.
+Focus on the 'what' you want to talk about and then explain why you want to talk about it and how (the best format).

+Find something you are intrinsically motivated in.
+Recognition or getting a raise are not good motivators.
+It's easier to pick a topic for something you are already inspired by.
+It's convincing to talk about something you are passionate about.

 You can pick a topic you know well, or pick a new topic you've been wanting to learn.
+Pick something that you are passionate about and that you feel comfortable with.
+You don't need to be an expert on it.

+Talks don't have to be technical, I like workshops more for code-heavy and technical things.

 You should definitely rehearse your talk.
 Rehearsing will take out the 'kinks', see how things differ from written form versus speaking and see if you can fit everything in the allocated time frame.

 That's why I have become quite picky on which events I speak at.

 Don't worry too much about having a [different unique concept][concept].
 It's okay to take an existing concept and talk abour your own perspectives.

 * Get everything out of your head.
 Use something like a mind-map or A3 paper or mindnotes.
 Just make sure it's not a blank file where you put things from top to bottom.
 You don't wany any order.
 * Group similar ideas together like 'chunks'.
 Those are topics or sections that will form your presentation.
+* Write a rough outline with everything you want to include.
+It's ok to remove things along the way and filter.
 * Structure the talk and move around the chunks and section so they will feel like a coherent story.
 * Create the slides.
 Nice slides are a good thing but make sure you have a template and don't start from scratch each time.
 Don't let this be the main source of time when preparing a talk.
 Slides are not the talk.
 Don't use the slides as a defence mechanism.

+The making of the outline also helps you find 'gaps' in your talk.

 ## Presenting
 Ever wondered why Ted Talks are only 20 minutes?
 Because, people have limited attention.
 Run too long and their attention moves.

+Your talk is a performance.
+Use gestures, use intentions.
+Be a bit more theatrical than usual.

+A performance doesn’t necessarily mean being loud and waving hands.
+Being calm is even better, people will feel the emotional conviction behind the talk.

 * Pacing a presentation is one of the hardest things to do.
 The golden rule is that you can't go 'to slow'.
 Never ever rush.
 You don't want to rush your conclusion.
 * Move but try to [stand still][stand].
 Never ever move in front of the screen.
 Make it natural movement.
 Lots of moving your feet makes you look nervous.